Border Vengeance (1935 film)

 Border Vengeance is a 1935 American Western B movie directed by Ray Heinz, written by Forbes Parkhill based upon the novel The Return of the Muley Kid by R. Craig Christensen.
-The film had its premiere on June 1, 1935 and was released to theaters on June 5.
+The film had its premiere on June 1, 1935, and was released to theaters on June 5.

 Plot

-A rancher is murdered by Flash Purdue (Kenneth MacDonald) after he catches Flash in the act of rustling his cattle.
+A rancher is murdered by Flash Purdue after he catches Flash in the act of rustling his cattle.
 Flash diverts attention from himself by accusing the nearby Benson ranch of being the ones who perpetrated the deed.
-When his family is accused, Peeler Benson (Reb Russell) shoots at Flash and hits his ear.
+When his family is accused, Peeler Benson shoots at Flash and hits his ear.
 As a mob grows, he is able to get to his family in time to warn them so that they are able to escape across the border to safety.
 Hoping to clear his family's name, Peeler decides to stay behind, and joins a traveling rodeo circuit under the name The Muley Kid.
 Five years later he returns to town and is captured by Flash, who intends kill him out of vengeance for the injury to his ear.